STEELCASE (SOUTH-EAST) LTD (TRADING AS INSIGHTFUL ENVIRONMENTS) CONDITIONS OF SALE (THE "CONDITIONS")

 8.5 – If any Goods are to be manufactured or any process is to be applied in accordance with a specification supplied by the Customer, the Customer shall indemnify the Company against all loss, costs, expenses, claims and damages awarded against or incurred by the Company as a result of any claim for infringement of intellectual property rights of any other person or any defect in the specification.

 9 – PAYMENT

 9.1 – Time is of the essence as regards dates for payment.
-Unless specifically agreed to in writing, payment shall be made by bank transfer, free of charge for the beneficiary, issuing and beneficiary banks bearing their respective costs.
+Unless otherwise specifically agreed in writing by the Company, payment shall be made by bank transfer, free of charge for the beneficiary.

-9.2 – If no time for payment is specified in any particular Contract between the Company and the Customer and unless specifically agreed to in writing on our order confirmations, payment shall be made on Order of the Goods.
+9.2 – If no time for payment is specified in any particular Contract between the Company and the Customer and unless otherwise specifically agreed in writing by the Company, payment shall be made on Order of the Goods.

-9.3 – In addition to the other rights of the Company, in the event of failure by the Customer to make payment on the payment due date, the Company may at its discretion:
+9.3 – In addition to all other rights and remedies available to the Company under the Contract or under applicable law, in the event of failure by the Customer to make payment on the payment due date, the Company may at its discretion:

 9.3.1 – suspend or cancel delivery of Goods under the relevant or any other Contract;

 9.3.2 – exclude any Warranty which would otherwise be applicable in relation to any Goods supplied to the Customer.